PayHereLK/payhere-mobilesdk-reactnative/README.md

 d.
 Add your React Native App package name (e.g. lk.bhasha.helakuru).

 e.
 Take note of the hash value in the last field.
 This is your Merchant Secret for this specific mobile App.
-You will need this in Step 5.

 f.
 Click 'Request to Approve'.